devpython88/Canvas/GUIDE.md

     pressed(): The button is pressed

 # What's Coming Next
-Well in alpha, these will come:
+Well in alpha 2, these will come:
-1. Raycasting
+1. levels
-2. Simple ligting
+2. idk